Sándor Déki Lakatos–Gypsy Song

 After several stories and her encouraging interest, I lost all inhibition and narrated more.

 I marveled at the thought.
 Yes, back history mixing with the front history.
 The combination of fact and fiction on another level.
 Stories within stories.
-Parallel movements, circular forms, crossing over of themes, life influences Art, Art reflects life.
-I felt like a weaver as I saw the patterns taking shape.
+Parallel movements, circular forms, crossing over of themes, life influences art, art reflects life.
+I felt like a weaver as I saw the patterns taking shape: the making of a novel – to get inside an author’s mind and heart.
+Delve deep into the soul.

 “But tell me,” Nan persisted, “as I listen to you talk, I hear Mica’s voice.
 How much of Mica is you?”